arpitvaishy/IMPERIALLeechBot/README.md

 ## By ArpitVaishy ( URL~ https://github.com/user/arpitvaishy )
-~~ Join @InternetEmperor for gaining enlightenment ~~
+~~ Join @InternetEmperor for gaining enlightenment ~~ ~~ You can also join @TheImperialCompany for becoming one of the first and finest around the globe.
 In each single file there is a major change from base code, it's almost totally different.
 Here some of features and fixes that I remember.

 ### qBittorrent